One Skillet Potatoes Au Gratin

 What to Serve with Au Gratin Potatoes

 Potatoes au gratin pair well with lots of different proteins.
-Try them alongside this delish Meatloaf Recipe, some air fryer chicken thighs, or, if you're feeling fancy, serve these lush potatoes with a gorgeous pan-seared filet mignon.
+Try them alongside this delish Meatloaf Recipe, some air fryer chicken thighs, or, if you're feeling fancy, serve these lush potatoes a Spiral Ham or with a gorgeous pan-seared filet mignon.

 More Potato Side Dish Recipes